 Best Lures, Bait & Tackle to catch Pink Salmon

 Anglers mostly use brightly colored jigs to catch pink salmon.
-Some will dip the jig in herring or squid oil.
+Some will dip the jig in herring or squid oil to provide a scent.
+Salmon rigs can also be used to improve bait presentation and catch rates for pink salmon.

 The following are fishing lures, bait and tackle that can be used to catch Pink Salmon: